gpstar81/GPStar-proton-pack/SMOKE.md

 ![](images/SmokeCompartment.jpg)

 To deliver smoke to the N-Filter, air line tubing is used with a quick-connect attached to the end of the vape tank and fed to the center of the cone under the filter.
 The middle of the cone is drilled out to allow the tubing to come up from below--which means drilling a hole into the base under the cone for the tubing plus a small hole for the blower fan.
 The blower fan is then simply placed under the base for the cone and will help push any smoke out the top of the N-Filter.
+I used some scrap EVA foam and hot glue to keep the fan in place, oriented vertically under the N-Filter.

 One issue encountered is that within the N-Filter portion of the cyclotron lid is a screw post which sits directly over the cone and will block smoke flow.
-Using a small drill bit, it is possible to slowly drill out 2-3 holes within the plastic screw post which will let smoke enter the top of the N-Filter, and will be vented via the screened holes by the blower fan.
+Using a small drill bit, it is possible to slowly drill out 2-3 holes within the plastic screw post which will let smoke enter the top of the N-Filter, and will be vented by the blower fan via the screened holes.
+The preview below shows how effective the fan can be at pushing the smoke generated.

 ![](images/NFilterSmoke.gif)